 Saskatoon pharmacist experiences ongoing fatigue, gaps in memory months after contracting COVID-19

-SASKATOON -- A Saskatoon pharmacist is urging people to take COVID-19 seriously after he contracted the virus in late March and says he is still experiencing symptoms eight months later.
+SASKATOON -- A Saskatoon pharmacist is urging people to take COVID-19 seriously after he contracted the infection in late March and says he is still experiencing symptoms eight months later.

 “I’ve been off work now five months and I have no idea when I’ll be fit to go back,” Cordell Hilderman said.